github/opensource.guide/_articles/how-to-contribute.md

 * **Reference any relevant issues** or supporting documentation in your PR (for example, "Closes #37.")
 * **Include screenshots of the before and after** if your changes include differences in HTML/CSS.
 Drag and drop the images into the body of your pull request.
 * **Test your changes!** Run your changes against any existing tests if they exist and create new ones when needed.
 Whether tests exist or not, make sure your changes don't break the existing project.
-* **Contribute in the style of the project** to the best of your abilities.
+* **Contribute to the style of the project** to the best of your abilities.
 This may mean using indents, semi-colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge, others to understand and maintain in the future.

 If this is your first pull request, check out [Make a Pull Request](http://makeapullrequest.com/), which @kentcdodds created as a walkthrough video tutorial.
 You can also practice making a pull request in the [First Contributions](https://github.com/Roshanjossey/first-contributions) repository, created by @Roshanjossey.